Quick Answer

 - Night markets and food streets

-Street photography is common and unremarkable.
+Ordinary travel photography is common and usually unremarkable.

 Photographing People: The Key Boundary